 The last day of production for Plant No. 21 was April 1, 1984.

 In November 2014, Dimitri Hegemann, founder of the renowned Tresor club and record label, expressed interest in purchasing the abandoned Plant No. 21 for reuse as a techno music club.
-8 Preliminary plans include renovating the second floor into a techno club, a 100-bed hostel, and an European-American restaurant.
+8 Preliminary plans included renovating the second floor into a techno club, a 100-bed hostel, and a European-American restaurant but a lack of financing killed the proposal.
 13

 Fisher Body Mergers